 Kingsnakes

-There are also several varieties of the common backyard snake, the kingsnake.
-These types of snakes are commonly mixed up with venomous types, such as coral snakes, due to the bands of color down their backs.
-Depending on the species, kingsnakes may have red, yellow, or black markings.
+There are several varieties of the common backyard snake, the kingsnake.
+These types of snakes are often confused with venomous types, such as coral snakes, due to the bands of color down their backs.
+Depending on the species, kingsnakes may have red, yellow, black, brown, gray, or even lavender markings.
 Most will have a spoon-shaped head and round pupils.

 How To Tell if Snakes Are Venomous